devnull-cz/c-prog-lang/modules/array-intro.md

 // ...
 ```

-You cannot assign an array into array - has to be done an element by element.
+You cannot assign an array into another array - has to be done an element by
+element.

 - likewise for comparison